Purdue-Artificial-Intelligence-in-Music/vip-pd/PD 4 - Read, Summarize and Present Papers/PD 4 - Read, Summerize and Presennt CS Paper.md

 # Reading Research Papers

+Written by Haichang Li, exercises written by Tim Nadolsky

 ## Introduction
 In this document, we will discuss the process of reading, summarizing, and presenting research papers.
 This is a crucial skill for staying up-to-date with the latest developments in your field and effectively sharing knowledge with your teammates.